pagliares/category-management-bluevelvet-music-store/README.md

 - The backend must be implemented using Spring Boot
 - You can choose the technologies used for the frontend: (i) use the frontend described in this repository (vanilla HTML, CSS e Javacript communication with a RESTful API in the backend, (ii) Using a template engine like Thymeleaf to generate the views for the frontend (strategy used in the videos by Prof. Fellipe Rey), and (iii) Using a JavaScript library like React for the frontend communicating with the backend using valilla JavaScript and/or some library for asynchronous communication with the backend (e.g, axios)

-## Technologies Used (frontend application provided as example in this repository)
+## Technologies to be Used in this assignment

-These are the frontend technologies used  in the frontend example of this repository:
+These are the **backend** technologies I suggest you use when developing your solution:
+- Spring Boot
+- MySQL or an embedded (in memory) database
+- Thymeleaf + HTML + CSS + Javascript (if you decide to use a template engine with for dynamic generation of web page on the server)
+- JavaScript (without libraries\frameworks such as vue or React
+- Traditional MVC or REST controller when using a template engine such as Thymeleaf or REST controller for a decoupled frontend (see frontend technologies below).

+These are the **frontend** technologies I suggest you if you decide to **not use a template engine such as Thymeleaf**

 - HTML
 - Vanilla CSS (without CSS libraries such as BootStrap pr TailWind)
-- JavaScript (without libraries\frameworks such as vue or React)
+- Vanilla JavaScript (without libraries\frameworks such as vue or React)
+- JavaScript/CCS Libraries (bootstrap, React, etc)

 ## Definition of DONE (Scrum)